Skip to Main Content

 How important is casual break room conversation?
 According to a 2021 APA survey, it’s a pretty big deal!
 This research found 65% of employees felt isolated or lonely as a result of working from home.

 Grabbing lunch in the cafeteria, stopping by a co-worker’s desk or visiting the watercooler gives employees a chance to build connections and fit into the social fabric of a workplace.
-No matter how well you perform in a remote setting, those valuable experiences are easy to lose in a decentralized work situation.
+No matter how well you perform in a remote setting, these connections are easy to lose in a decentralized work situation.

 4. Better communication of culture